Innovation Quarter

-Innovation Quarter in Winston-Salem, North Carolina, formerly Wake Forest Innovation Quarter, is an innovation district focused on research, business, and education in biomedical science, information technology, digital media, clinical services, and advanced materials.
+The Innovation Quarter (formerly Wake Forest Innovation Quarter) is an innovation district in Winston-Salem, North Carolina. biomedical science, information technology, digital media, clinical services, and advanced materials.
 The Innovation Quarter, operated by Atrium Health Wake Forest Baptist, is home to academic groups, private companies and other organizations located on 330 acres in downtown Winston-Salem.
 Its tenants include departments from five academic institutions—Wake Forest School of Medicine, Wake Forest University, Forsyth Technical Community College, Winston-Salem State University, University of North Carolina School of the Arts—as well as private businesses and other organizations.
-One tenant is the Wake Forest Institute for Regenerative Medicine (WFIRM), which is working to engineer more than 30 different replacement tissues and organs and to develop healing cell therapies.
-The science and research conducted at WFIRM is behind two start-up companies at Innovation Quarter.
-The ability of researchers and scientists to work alongside entrepreneurs furthers a goal of Innovation Quarter to develop new treatments and cures for disease and advances in technology.
+One tenant is the Wake Forest Institute for Regenerative Medicine (WFIRM).